 Sauvé Scholars Foundation

-She has been involved in politics and election campaigns in Canada, the United States and the United Kingdom, where she worked in public affairs at Canada’s High Commission to London.
+Désirée is an original member of the Banff Forum for emerging leaders in public service and is a Fellow of the Centre for the Study of Democracy at Queen’s University.
+She has been involved in politics and election campaigns in Canada, the United States and the United Kingdom, where she worked in public affairs at the Canada’s High Commission to London.

 Désirée has served on the Board of Directors and/or Selection Committees of several organizations, including OXFAM-Québec, Canadian Lawyers Abroad, the Journal of International Sustainable Development Law, the Gordon Foundation Global Youth Fellowships, the Lester B. Pearson Peace Medal, the London Goodenough Association of Canada.